May 2018 – World premiere of Your Best One, the sequel to The Luckiest People by Meridith Friedman (ANPF 2015), at Curious Theatre of Denver.

-June 2018 – Steven Haworth’s Fernando (ANPF 2011) first fully-staged production as part of Ice Factory 2017 summer festival at the New Ohio Theatre in NYC
+June 2017 – Steven Haworth’s Fernando (ANPF 2011) first fully-staged production as part of Ice Factory 2017 summer festival at the New Ohio Theatre in NYC.

-May 2017 – Cost of Living by Martyna Majok (ANPF Women’s Invitational 2016) at Manhattan Theatre Club
+May 2017 – Cost of Living by Martyna Majok (ANPF Women’s Invitational 2016) world premiere at Williamstown Theatre Festival.

 April 2017 – Other Than Honorable (ANPF 2013) by Jamie Pachino world premiere at Geva Theatre.
 Other awards for Other Than Honorable: John Gassner Playwrighting Award Competition (2015), Gulfshore Playhouse New Works Festival (2015), Blue Ink Award (2015), and among others, Honorable Mention on The Kilroys List 2015.